WordPress/plugin-check/readme.txt

 = [1.0.0] TBD =

+* Feature - Enable modification of the PHP Binary path used by the plugin with `PLUGIN_CHECK_PHP_BIN` constant.
 * Feature - Include a check for the usage of `ALLOW_UNFILTERED_UPLOADS` on any PHP files - Props EvanHerman at [#45](https://github.com/WordPress/plugin-check/pull/45)
 * Feature - Include a check for the presence of the application files (`.a`, `.bin`, `.bpk`, `.deploy`, `.dist`, `.distz`, `.dmg`, `.dms`, `.DS_Store`, `.dump`, `.elc`, `.exe`, `.iso`, `.lha`, `.lrf`, `.lzh`, `.o`, `.obj`, `.phar`, `.pkg`, `.sh`, '.so`) - Props EvanHerman at [#43](https://github.com/WordPress/plugin-check/pull/43)
 * Feature - Include a check for the presence of the readme.txt or readme.md file - Props EvanHerman at [#42](https://github.com/WordPress/plugin-check/pull/42)